rodion2/city-list/citylist-fe/README.md

 ## Development server

+# Running as standalone:
   Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Running as docker environment:
+1. Run `docker build -t citylist .` to compile the image;
+2. Run `docker run -p 4400:4200 --name citylist citylist` to run preview server;
+3. Access `localhost` in your browser.

 ## Code scaffolding